Xiangjiang New Area

-In 2015, Xiangjiang New Area covers a Built-up area of 126 km2, it has a population of rough 1,340,000, its GDP reaches CNY 160.25 billion (US$25.73 billion), its GDP per capita is CNY 119,500 (US$19,186).
+In 2015, Xiangjiang New Area covers a built-up area of 126 km2, it has a population of roughly 1,340,000, its GDP reaches CNY 160.25 billion (US$25.73 billion), and its GDP per capita is CNY 119,500 (US$19,186).

 Geography

 According to the Development Planning of Xiangjiang New Area approved by the Government of Hunan Province on May 22, 2016, it has a planned area of about 1,200 km2 with a core zone of 490 km2, the planned area covers the whole Yuelu District, the total area on the south of the Wei River and the west of the Xiang River of Wangcheng District, parts of Ningxiang County.

 Core zone

 The core zone of Xiangjiang New Area consists of most of Yuelu District, the total area on the south of the Wei River and the west of the Xiang River of Wangcheng District, Jinzhou Town of Ningxiang County.